Attercliffe F.C.: Ground

 The club's earliest named ground was on Shirland Lane, near Attercliffe Station, in 1872.
 In 1878 the club moved to a ground at Brightside Lane.
 By 1886 the club had moved to the Newhall Grounds and in 1887 the club was playing at the Old Forge Ground.

-From the 1890–91 season the club played at the Carbrook cricket ground.
+From the 1890–91 season the club played at the Holmes, also known as the Carbrook cricket ground, on the Swallow Estate.
+In September 1899, with the ground being taken over for housing, the club moved to a new ground behind the Pheasant Inn, thanks to the landlord - William Salt - having become involved with the club and having built an athletics stadium behind the inn.
+One alternative possibility for the Carbrook ground was for The Wednesday to take it over, and the club members voted in favour of buying it in 1899, but, as terms could not be agreed, the club bought a site at Hillsborough instead.